Wondering what’s brake bias and how it can affect you?

 What Is Brake Bias?

-Brake bias is the ratio of braking force that’s sent to your wheels.
-This ratio is indicated as a percentage, and it determines the effective braking power that goes to the front wheels.
+Brake bias is the ratio of braking force sent to your wheels.
+This ratio is indicated as a percentage, determining the effective braking power that goes to the front wheels.

 Understeer vs. Oversteer: How Does Brake Bias Affect Driving Style?